TEPR Projects: Support for climate mitigation policies in transport, internationally

 As a result of its experience in the EU and UK, TEPR (and TEPR’s Ian Skinner) is increasingly working in other countries around the globe to support countries in addressing the adverse impacts of their transport policies.
 Ongoing work includes:

 - UK PACT Programme.
 TEPR is proud to contribute to the UK PACT roster of experts.
 The UK PACT programme is funded by the UK’s Department for Business, Energy & Industrial Strategy.
 The programme aims to improve the capacity and capability of key institutions in partner countries so that they can deliver accelerated GHG emission reductions and raise the ambition of countries’ targets (in the form of their Nationally Determined Contributions; NDCs) in order to help to deliver the aspirations of the UN’s Paris Agreement.

-- Assessment of mitigation potentials of priority actions in the transport sector.
-Ian Skinner of TEPR is currently providing support (as part of a wider project team) to an African country for the development of mitigation scenarios for the country’s transport sector to inform the updating of the country’s NDC.
+- Assessment of climate change mitigation potentials and actions in Uganda’s transport sector.
+Ian Skinner of TEPR supported Ricardo and GIZ in providing support to Uganda for the development of mitigation scenarios for the country’s transport sector to inform the updating of the country’s NDC.

 - Integrated Environmental Policies for Green Economy: sharing EU and China experiences in policy making.
 Ian Skinner of TEPR contributed to this report, which was undertaken in the context of the EU-China Environment Project (part of the EU-China Environmental Policy Dialogue).
 Ian drafted the section on EU experience with the integration of environmental considerations into transport policy and contributed to the drafting of the relevant recommendations.
 For more information on the project, see our blog.